napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

     // Render the sphere to the main window using a perspective camera mRenderService->renderObjects(mRenderWindow->getBackbuffer(), camera, render_comps);

-    // Draw our gui last!
+    // Draw our UI last!
     mGuiService->draw();

     // Swap screen buffers